 Programming language is the way to instruct the computer to perform some particular operation.
-It may also be defined as a mode of communication between programmer and the computer.
 Programming languages are used to develop softwares.
 Programming languages are basically categorized into two types: –

 - Low Level Language.

 A low level language is that programming language which can be directly understood by the computer.
 Low level language is further categorized into two types:

 a.
 Machine Language:

 Machine language is represented in the form of 0 and 1.
 It is also known as binary language.

 Assembly language instructions are represented by predefined symbols known as mnemonic codes.
 Mnemonic codes are easier to understand as compared to machine language.